 ~and the opportunity to support our print, audio and video ventures as they wing their way around the planet.

 One other benefit to membership is our Comment Club privileges.
-So, whether you favour this Christmas vignette or not, feel free to comment away below.
-And do join Mark tomorrow for a very different Christmas tale.
+So, whether you favor this Christmas vignette or not, feel free to comment away below.
+And do join us tomorrow for more seasonal programming.